 Do not mistake the French movie for anything to do with Brian de Palma’s The Untouchables.
-While the similar title may create confusion Intouchables, is a French film based on the true story of Philippe Pozzo di Borgo, as recounted in his book, Le Second Souffle.
+While the similar title may create confusion, Intouchables is a French film based on the true story of Philippe Pozzo di Borgo, as recounted in his book, A Second Wind.
 Played by Francois Cluzet in the original movie, the tetraplegic aristocrat hires Driss (Omar Sy) as his home carer.
 The young man from the projects is of Senegalese descent, has rather unorthodox methods, and has just been released from prison.
 The movie goes on to portray the profound relationship that develops between the two seemingly opposed men.

-“The name Intouchables is a reference to the Indians who were cast out of society, just like the two main characters,” said the directors Olivier Nakache and Eric Toledano in 2012.
-“Driss is filled with vitality but he is black, poor, and lives in the projects.
+“The name Intouchables is a reference to the Dalit, an ethnic group in India who are segregated from mainstream society, just like the two main characters,” said the directors Olivier Nakache and Eric Toledano in 2012.
+“Driss is filled with vitality but he is Black, poor, and lives in the projects.
 His disability is purely social.
 In comparison, Philippe is a certain embodiment of privileged France.
-A vision of the country as rich, white, and yet paralyzed.”
+A vision of the country as rich, White, and yet paralyzed.”
 Drawing on this bodily parable, the original work offers a barrage of jokes about physical disabilities and problems of social integration to better deconstruct them.

-The Upside still falls into racial stereotyping — a black, absent father and former crook giving a cultivated, wealthy, white man a new lease on life — which saw Intouchables heavily criticized when it was released in the United States.
+The Upside (Sous un autre jour in the French version) still falls into racial stereotyping – a Black, absent father and former crook giving a cultivated, wealthy, White man a new lease on life – which saw Intouchables heavily criticized when it was released in the United States.
 “Intouchables […] flings about the Uncle Tom racism one hopes has permanently exited American screens,” wrote film critic Jay Weyssberg in Variety in 2012.
-“Driss is treated as nothing but a performing monkey (with all the racist associations of such a term), teaching the stuck-up white folk how to get “down” by replacing Vivaldi with ‘Boogie Wonderland’ and showing off his moves on the dance floor.
+“Driss is treated as nothing but a performing monkey (with all the racist associations of such a term), teaching the stuck-up White folk how to get ‘down’ by replacing Vivaldi with ‘Boogie Wonderland’ and showing off his moves on the dance floor.
 The role is barely removed from the jolly house slave of yore, entertaining the master.”